Chiuri at Dior targets Millennials with eclectic wardrobe

 The show opened with all-wite looks featuring quilted cotton fencing plastrons and long, romantic tulle skirts.

-Later on, models strutted down the runway in biker jackets, long skirts and T-shirts saying "J'adiore," (YES THERE IS AN I IN ADIORE) or "We should all be feminists" or "Dior Revolution."
+Later on, models strutted down the runway in biker jackets, long skirts and T-shirts saying "J'adiore," or "We should all be feminists" or "Dior Revolution."

 "It was a very rich and desirable collection," said former Lanvin designer Alber Elbaz who was sitting next to celebrities such as singer Rihanna, shoe maker Christian Louboutin and France's former first lady Carla Bruni.